SadSlothXL/docs/src/content/docs/guides/cli-args.md

 ### Launcher config file (recommended)

-The launcher config file is located in your game directory under `launcher/config.json`.
-To add command line arguments for IW4x you have to open the file with a text editor (notepad, notepad++, vs code..).
+See [Launcher configuration](/guides/launcher-config/) for details on the config file.
 The arguments have to be added to the `args` key, for example like this:

 ```json
 {